Yaimsputnik5/MemerBreaker/README.md

 3. [Configure](#configuration).
 Make sure `token` and `channel_id` fields of the instance are set, it will not run otherwise

 #### Windows
-4. Double click memerbreaker.exe.
+4. Double click MemerBreaker.exe.
 If the program closes immediately after opening it, open a command prompt and drag the executable to it, then hit enter.
 You will now be able to see the error

 #### Linux
 4. Run the binary:
-   `$ ./memerbreaker`
+   `$ ./MemerBreaker`

 #### macOS
-4. Run by double clicking the memerbreaker binary
+4. Run by double clicking the MemerBreaker binary

 ### Getting an authorization token
 1. Go to Discord, logged into the account you want to use